-Explore vast, remote landscapes in a self-sufficient vehicle, all you need are some skills — and the right tools.
+To explore vast, remote landscapes in a self-sufficient vehicle, all you need are the right skills and tools.
 Check out this overlanding gear to keep rolling.

 Overlanding is all about unsupported vehicular adventure travel, where the journey is the primary goal.
-It often times requires crossing international borders and trekking to remote destinations for extended periods of time.
+It can also require crossing international borders and trekking to remote destinations for extended periods.

 All of these factors play into the gear choices you make and the tools you should have.
 This overview will help you select key pieces of gear and other necessities for an overland excursion.

 Your choice of vehicle will greatly affect what you can, can’t, and should bring with you.

 When traveling in a huge Unimog with a custom composite camper on the back, you won’t need to worry about things like a bed to sleep in or how to keep groceries refrigerated.
 But you must consider roadway height restrictions, bridge weight restrictions, and safe parking places.

 On the other end of the spectrum, if you decide to travel by motorcycle, you very much need to figure out where to lay your head each night and how to transport food.
 But things like Hi-Lift jacks, winches, or roadway vehicle restrictions will barely cross your mind.

 Let’s break it down according to some of the most important aspects of overland travel.

 Keeping your mind and body in peak shape with good rest should be a top priority on your travels.
 The more acute your senses, the more you’ll be able to avoid danger and appreciate the experience.